Light and fluffy coffee cake, made small batch in a loaf pan!

 Ovens vary and fluctuate in temperature and might not always actually be at the temperature they claim to be at.
 If you love to bake like I do, I highly recommend getting an oven thermometer.
 They are super helpful for letting you know when your oven might be lying to you!
 I use this one.

-Close up cross-section of the small batch coffee cake.
+Close up of the small batch coffee cake pieces.

 ingredients for small batch coffee cake: